tanmnguyen/MultiLineAttentionOCR/README.md

   |- name-of-your-image-2.png
   |- name-of-your-image-2.txt
 ```
-Where the `.txt` files contain a string label of the corresponding groundtruth text image.
+Where the `.txt` files contain a string label of the corresponding ground truth text image.

-**Note**: The default setting trains your image on RGB format.
+**Note**: The default setting trains your image in RGB format.

 ## Dataset
-The repository includes a program to help generate synthetic captcha dataset `genCaptchaImages.py`.
-Run the program with the following arguments to generate your own dataset.
+The repository includes a program to help generate a synthetic captcha dataset `genCaptchaImages.py`.
+Run the program with the following arguments to generate your dataset.
 ```bash
 Python genCaptchaImages.py --num 1000 --lines 2
 ```
 - The num argument specifies the number of images to be generated
-- the lines argument indicates the number of text line for each image.
+- the lines argument indicates the number of text lines for each image.

 ## References
 [1] Baoguang Shi, Xiang Bai, and Cong Yao. *An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition.* 2015. [arXiv:1507.05717](https://arxiv.org/abs/1507.05717), arXiv preprint, cs.CV.